sjbrown/misc_work/genesis/rules.md

-Any players that win the Breaking Up the Band mini-game get to use their character sheets, with all the Intensity and Craft skills they've acquired, in their next game of Genesis of Destiny Supreme!
+Any players that win the Breaking Up the Band mini-game get to use their character sheets, with all the Intensity and Craft skills they've acquired, in their next game of Rockumentary!

 If it comes time to play a Gig, but your band doesn't qualify for any Gigs, then the game is over and your whole band dwindles into obscurity, their